From BR Bullpen

 Outfielder Les Mann moved around a lot during 16 seasons in the majors, making 8 different stops.
 Except for one year in the Federal League, he always played in the National League and he appeared in the World Series in two different seasons.

 Prior to the 1915 season, Mann jumped from the Braves to the Chicago Whales of the upstart Federal League.
 He hit .306 for the team and led the circuit with 19 triples.
-After the league folded, he returned to the NL with the Chicago Cubs in 1916 before being traded back to the Braves in 1919.
+After the league folded, he returned to the NL with the Chicago Cubs in 1916 before being traded back to the Braves during the 1919 season.
 Following the 1920 season, his contract was purchased by the St. Louis Cardinals.
 He hit well over .300 in each of three summers with the club despite seeing limited playing time.
-During the 1922 season, he turned New York Giants pitcher Phil Douglas in for offering to throw a game, eventually leading to Douglas' ban from baseball.
+During the 1922 season, he turned in New York Giants pitcher Phil Douglas for offering to throw a game, eventually leading to Douglas' ban from baseball.

 Dealt to the Cincinnati Reds late in the 1923 season, Mann returned for a third stint with the Braves from 1924 to 1927.
 He ended his big league career after a season and a half with the Giants and retired as a player following a handful of games for the Buffalo Bisons of the International League in 1929.

 Mann went on to manage the Braves' farm team, the Harrisburg Senators, in 1934.
 The team finished 8th in the New York-Pennsylvania League, with a 60-75 record.
-He later became involved in amateur baseball, managing a team that played an exhibition game during the 1936 Olympics.
+He later became involved in amateur baseball, managing a team that played an exhibition game during the 1936 Olympics in Berlin, Germany.
 In 1938, he led a squad of amateurs who played for the world title of the International Baseball Federation.
 He was a co-founder and the first president of IBAF.